South Korean dogs survive tribulations, meet new parents at LAX

-A Colorado family met met their new dogs at Los Angeles International Airport Saturday, a heartwarming encounter that very nearly didn’t happen.
+A Colorado family met their new dogs at Los Angeles International Airport Saturday – a heartwarming encounter that very nearly didn’t happen.

 Twenty of the 100 dogs died in the blaze.